jmcollin78/versatile_thermostat/documentation/tech-docs/specify-power-unit.md

 To support customizable and adaptive units, the power and energy unit resolution follows a clear hierarchy:

+The configuration selector and translation keys use the internal lowercase values `w`, `kw`, and `auto`.
+At the Home Assistant entity boundary, these keys are converted to the legal display units `W` and `kW`.
+Conversion helpers must accept both representations so that values retrieved from Home Assistant and values obtained from configuration use the same conversion path.

 ### 1. Central Power Unit Resolution (Central Level)
 The central power manager resolved unit is used for central operations, central sensors, and power shedding calculations.
 It is resolved as follows:
 - **User Override**: If the user explicitly selects a power unit (`W` or `kW`) in the central power configuration, this unit is strictly respected.